Bungie: Acquisition by Sony Interactive Entertainment (2022–present)

 On January 31, 2022, Sony Interactive Entertainment announced its intent to acquire Bungie for $3.6 billion.
 While Bungie would become part of the PlayStation family of studios it would remain an independent subsidiary under Sony in development and publishing and would not be part of PlayStation Studios.
 Instead, Sony's investment would help Bungie with hiring for developers to expand their work on the Destiny franchise and other planned games.
 Both companies stated that the deal would not affect platform availability or exclusivity for Destiny 2 but instead was geared towards media beyond video games that Bungie had been interested in pursuing for some time.
 Bungie, in return, would help Sony enter the live service games market, as Sony had announced plans to launch at least ten such games by 2026 in an investors' presentation following the Bungie acquisition announcement.
 Sony also said the Bungie acquisition will help Sony to become more multiplatform.

 Of the $3.6 billion, Sony anticipated that at least $1.2 billion will be used as incentives for retention of Bungie's current employees.
-In May, it was reported that the Federal Trade Commission is opening an inquiry into the acquisition, requesting more information about it a week prior.
-It is expected to delay the acquisition by at least six months.
+In May, it was reported that the Federal Trade Commission was opening an inquiry into the acquisition, requesting more information about it a week prior.
+It was expected to delay the acquisition by at least six months.
 The acquisition was closed by July 15, 2022, making Bungie a subsidiary under Sony Interactive Entertainment.

+Bungie laid off approximately 100 of 1,200 employees on October 30, 2023, part of a larger cost-cutting measure across all Sony studios.
+According to Bloomberg News, revenue from Destiny 2 fell by 45% over the previous year due to waning popularity of the game, and work on the next major expansion The Final Shape was not progressing as well as expected.
+As part of these layoffs, The Final Shape was delayed from February 2024 to June 2024, while their next game, Marathon was pushed into 2025.